-For items over the simplified acquisition threshold (currently 250,000), a sealed bid process (if the entity has very specific parameters for the purchase) or a competitive proposal process will apply.
+For items over the simplified acquisition threshold (currently \$250,000 that are not justified for a sole source procurement), a sealed bid process (if the entity has very specific parameters for the purchase) or a competitive proposal process will apply.
 The PI will work with the PC purchasing department on such a process.